aiqm/torchani/torchani/extension/README.md

 # CUAEV
 CUDA Extension for AEV calculation.
+Performance improvement is expected to be ~6X for AEV computation and ~2X for overall training workflow.

 ### Install
 In most cases, if gcc and cuda environment are well configured, runing the following command will install the cuaev package.